RuolunWeng/faust2smartphone/README.md

     "-androidmotion" to generate a project with Motion support for Android.

     [Motion.lib created by Christophe Lebreton].
+**here is some motion parameters list you can call in you code:**
+>
+    这是引用的内容
+>
     --------------------------------------------------------------

-    _in your .dsp file, declare motion controller you need, like:
+    in your .dsp file, declare motion controller you need, like:

            ***************************
            ** simple motion support **